-Deliverables: 1.
-Development of an online webinar and educational materials regarding participatory action research for study personnel, consumers and consumer groups; 2.
-Publication of study findings from usability testing and results of pre-post surveys demonstrating improved knowledge from webinars.
+Deliverables: (1) Development of an online webinar and educational materials regarding participatory action research for study personnel, consumers and consumer groups and (2) Publication of study findings from usability testing and results of pre-post surveys demonstrating improved knowledge from webinars.

 3.2.2.
-Surveys for additional consumer input via the EpiBioS4Rx website: Although the questions below will be evaluated through the qualitative analyses (focus groups and one on one interviews) proposed under Specific Aim 1, step 1, additional input from outside investigators and a larger range of consumers will be sought through the development of an online questionnaire.
+Surveys for additional consumer input via the EpiBioS4Rx website: Although the questions below will be evaluated through the qualitative analyses (focus groups and one on one interviews) proposed under Specific Aim 1, Step 1, additional input from outside investigators and a larger range of consumers will be sought through the development of an online questionnaire.
 Similar questionnaire development methodology will be followed as described under Specific Aim 1, Step 4.
 We will also use Survey Monkey surveys.
 Under the direction of the PIs and in consultation with PEC committee members, the research assistant will co-design, analyze and prepare reports on key data points to collect from consumers and outside investigators.
 Potential questions for consumers (stratified by multiple variables, including respondent demographics such as age, gender, race, socioeconomic status, and education) will include:

 When is the right time to discuss risks?